Exercise can be fun – Try these unique exercises!

 Pole Fitness

-Now when I think of this I think of pole dancing and seedy clubs with leering old men.
+When I think of this, I think of pole dancing and seedy clubs with leering old men.
 However, actually, it looks like such a great form of exercise and such fun.
 It has made me rather tempted to give it a try!
 I am not sure my balance would be good enough!

 Group of women doing pole fitness